Thrifting to resell has been such a great source of income to supplement my career. In the first 4 months of doing it I made around $3,000.

 11. Thrift in more Affluent Areas

-Affluent areas= wealthier people not caring about getting money for their expensive items and instead donating them.
+Affluent areas= wealthier, keep this in mind when you are thrifting to resell.
+In these areas, people might not care as much about getting money for their expensive items and instead donate them.

 It makes sense, they probably just want to get rid of the item and are not strapped for cash to the point where they want to sell it themselves.